-This week we feature a researcher at the Biodiversity Synthesis Center at the Field Museum of Natural History in Chicago, IL, USA.
+This week we feature Dr. Joshua Drew, a former a researcher at the Biodiversity Synthesis Center at the Field Museum of Natural History in Chicago.
 The Biodiversity Synthesis Group is a component of EOL “dedicated to advancing biodiversity science and the core EOL mission through…diverse meetings, workshops, research programs, and outreach.”
 Our featured user’s research focuses on coral reefs and the challenges of both protecting these reefs and discovering new species of coral reef fish.
 With this brief introduction, meet Dr. Joshua Drew.

 Q: What is your title, institutional affiliation, and area of interest?